Azure-Samples/semantic-kernel-rag-chat/README.md

     ```
     As you can see the AI is a bit out of date with its answers.

-    In Chapter 1 we created an Azure function hosting semantic kernel that makes it easy to send API calls we want to make to the AI.
+    In Chapter 1 we created an Azure function hosting the Semantic Kernel that makes it easy to send API calls we want to make to the AI.
 This gives us a shared, production ready endpoint that we could use from any given solution we want to build.

     Next we'll add a 'knowledge base' to the chat to help answer questions such as those above more accurately.